allisonplus/wild-unknown/readme.md

-# Starter Package for new WordPress projects with:
+# Wild Unknown Starter Theme:

 ### mu-plugins/
 - In this directory there is a _must-use-plugin_ titled Starter Theme Functionality.
 This plugin contains useful functions that are project-related rather than theme-related.
 - _Must Use Plugins_ are activated automatically before any other plugins, and cannot be disabled by the user.
-This is a great way to store important functionality for your project, and ensure it won't be accidentally deactivated or removed.
+This is a great way to store important functionality & ensure it won't be accidentally deactivated or removed.
 - **Resources:**
     - _[Must Use Plugins](https://codex.wordpress.org/Must_Use_Plugins)_ - WordPress Codex article
     - Creation of this plugin was inspired by this CSS-Tricks article: _[WordPress Functionality Plugins](https://css-tricks.com/wordpress-functionality-plugins/)_